-At the end of this handbook is a terrific list of references that contain a wealth of information for fosters, Reps, and new dog owners.
+At the end of this handbook is a terrific list of references that contain a wealth of information for fosters, Rescue Reps, and new dog owners.
+The Human Dog, reference (w), is an especially valuable read.

 Understanding where the foster dog's head may be at: